Hot Thai Kitchen

 • Once the eggs are fully cooked, add the noodles and ¼ cup of water and toss to mix.
 Add the soy sauce, Golden Mountain sauce, black soy sauce, sugar and white pepper, then use tongs to toss the noodles around until all the liquid has been absorbed.

-¼ - ½ cup water, 1 Tbsp soy sauce, 1 Tbsp Golden Mountain Sauce, Few dashes black or dark soy sauce for colour, 4 tsp sugar, ¼ tsp ground white pepper
+¼ - ½ cup water, 1 tablespoon soy sauce, 1 tablespoon Golden Mountain Sauce, Few dashes black or dark soy sauce for colour, 4 teaspoon sugar, ¼ teaspoon ground white pepper

 • If using meat, add the meat back in along with any collected juices and toss well.
 Check the doneness of the noodles by tasting a small amount, and if it’s still under done, add a little more water and cook until all liquid has been absorbed.
 Be careful not to add too much water as noodles will become too soft and break into small pieces.